React Hooks

 .toArray(callback),

-[dataStore, searchTerm] // Re-run when store or searchTerm changes
+[searchTerm] // Re-run when searchTerm changes

 );